pedropaiva1/pedropaiva1/README.md

 ## About my work

-I'm currently working in the area of software development focused on solutions for microservices hosted in the cloud (AWS) to Itaú Unibanco in Brazil, with high criticality and availability.
-This system is responsible for managing the lifecycle of more than 30 million subscriptions and processing millions of transactions per day.

 I'm always looking for new challenges, building a profile of leadership and team confidence.
 <div align="center">
 <img src="https://certificates.cs50.io/3e62ce53-3a63-4cbf-b831-b6dc7f3204da.png?size=letter" width="1000" height="723" alt="Uma bela imagem">